EpiForeSITE/epitrax-report-automation/README.md

 ## Usage

-The program requires certain folders and files to execute properly:
-- Folders:
-  - `input_epitrax_data/`
-  - `report_settings/`
-  - `internal_reports/`
-  - `public_reports/`
-  - `processed_epitrax_data/`
-- Files:
-  - Input EpiTrax CSV data file (required)
-  - `internal_report_diseases.csv` (optional)
-  - `public_report_diseases.csv` (optional)
-  - `report_config.yaml` (optional)

-These files and folders are described below.

-The very first time you run the program, it will create these folders (if they don't already exist) in the same directory where you've stored the R script (e.g., the Project Folder from Installation Step 3).
-It will then fail with an error message because there is no input file to use for report generation.
-After you provide an input file (as described below), you will be able to execute the program properly.

-Thus, the very first time you run the program, you will need to run it twice---once to setup the folders and a second time to generate your first batch of reports.
-After that, you'll only run it once with new input data.

 ### Executing the Script
 In RStudio, "Run" is used to execute a *portion* of code from an R file.
 To execute the *entire* script, we use "Source" in one of two ways:
 1. Click "Source" in the corner of the top left pane (where the `epitrax-report-generator.R` code is displayed)
 2. Go to "Code" > "Source".

-Again, the first time you source `epitrax-report-generator.R`, you will see an error in the "Console" tab describing a missing input file.
-The script has created the right folders, but you need to populate them with your files.
-Then source `epitrax-report-generator.R` again.

-### Add Input File
-Place the EpiTrax data file from which you would like to generate reports in the `input_epitrax_data/` folder.
-- **NOTE:** There can only be 1 input file in this folder when the program runs or it will return an error.

-After executing the program, the input data file will be moved to the `processed_epitrax_data/` folder.
-This is to give you confirmation that the data was processed.
-It also ensures that the next time you run the program, you don't have first to move the old input file out of the input folder.
+When you run the program, it will ask you for an input file to use for report generation.
+Find your EpiTrax CSV data file and select it.
+The program will then generate reports based on the data in that file.

+**Note:** The very first time you run the program, it will create three folders in the same directory where you're running the R script (e.g., the Project Folder from Installation Step 3).
+These folders are:
+- `report_settings/`: Holds settings files for report generation.
+- `internal_reports/`: Holds reports intended for internal use by the health department.
+- `public_reports/`: Holds reports intended for public use.

 ### Add Report Settings Files
 In the `report_settings/` folder, you may add three **OPTIONAL** files: